-A small business website is ‘must have’ for entrepreneurs, small businesses and anyone who wants to sell products or services online.
+A small business website is a ‘must-have’ for entrepreneurs, small businesses and anyone who wants to sell products or services online.

-There are numerous ways to market yourself but having a website that can be seen on the web is a sure fire way of reaching a wider audience and getting yourself and your company noticed.
+There are numerous ways to market yourself but having a website that can be seen on Google is a sure-fire way of reaching a wider audience and getting yourself and your company noticed.

 If you are in the business of selling, then this serves as an extension of you.
 It is a portal for any prospective client to learn about what you or your business offers.
 It provides credibility and a source of relevant content.
 Ultimately it helps customers to decide whether to work with you or not.